 - On the client side, the Event Source that creates the Event can validate the event.
 For example, an Event Source Connector can validate events prior to ingesting them into the Event Streaming Platform, or an Event Processing Application can use the schema validation functionality provided by a serialization library that supports schemas (such as the Confluent serializers and deserializers for Kafka).

 With Confluent, schema validation is fully supported with a per-environment managed Schema Registry.
-Use the Confluent Cloud UI to enable Schema Registry in your cloud provider of choice.
-Schemas can be managed per topic using either the Confluent Cloud UI or the Confluent Cloud CLI.
+Use the Confluent Cloud Console to enable Schema Registry in your cloud provider of choice.
+Schemas can be managed per topic using either the Confluent Cloud Console or the Confluent CLI.
 The following command creates a schema using the CLI:

-ccloud schema-registry schema create --subject employees-value --schema employees.json --type AVRO
+confluent schema-registry schema create --subject employees-value --schema employees.avsc --type AVRO

 - Schema Validator is a data governance implementation of "Schema on Write", which enforces data conformance prior to event publication.
 An alternative strategy is Schema On Read, where data formats are not enforced on write, but consuming Event Processing Applications are required to validate data formats as they read each event.